KeePass KeePass Help Center Home KeePass Home | Package Downloads | Flag Translations | Blocks Plugins

 }

 This function is called shortly before KeePass unloads your plugin.
 You cannot abort this process (it's just a notification and your last chance to clean up all used resources, etc.).
-Immediately after you return from this function, KeePass can unload your plugin.
-It is highly recommended to free all resources in this function (not in the destructor of your plugin class!).
+Immediately after you return from this method, KeePass can unload your plugin.
+It is highly recommended to free all resources in this method (not in the destructor of your plugin class!).

-That's it already!
+That's it!
 Now try to compile your plugin and copy the resulting DLL file into the KeePass directory.
-If you start KeePass and go to the plugins dialog, you should see your plugin in the list of loaded plugins!
+If you start KeePass and go to the plugins dialog, you should see your plugin in the list of loaded plugins.

 {